 Maybe it's because we've heard the story so often that we are in danger of becoming "inoculated" against fully realizing what it meant for Christ to die in our stead.

-My friend Antonio Capannoli lives in Siena, an old city about 50 miles south of Florence.
+My friend Antonio Capannoli lives in Siena, a centuries-old city about 50 miles south of Florence.
 A few years ago I had the privilege of helping introduce Antonio to the Lord Jesus Christ in his own living room.

 Antonio, on the other hand, sat there, transfixed, tears streaming down his face as he came to realize the awful price Jesus paid for his salvation.